Improving welfare standards for chickens

 The breeds of chickens used for meat in Australia have been genetically selected to grow so fast it hurts.

-a wide shot of thousands of chickens packed inside a typical Australian farm
+A wide shot of thousands of chickens packed inside a typical Australian farm.

 Modern chicken farming involves tens of thousands of birds being packed into sheds at high densities.

-Chickens being hung upside down by their fragile legs in a slaughterhouse
+Chickens being hung upside down by their fragile legs in a slaughterhouse.

 Australian chickens routinely experience fear, pain and suffering during slaughter due to the use of outdated, inhumane methods.